Jan-Rikus/PythonCapstoneOOP/README.md

 # Shoe Warehouse Stock Management System

-This program is a stock management system designed for a shoe warehouses.
+This program is a stock management system designed for a shoe warehouse.
 The system allows store managers to efficiently manage the warehouse and perform stock-taking tasks.

 ## Features